smlanza/CounterChallenge/README.md

 # How to Use

 In order to run, simply input the string as an argument when the program is executed.
-In order to run, run the following from the root:
+Run from the root:

 `dotnet run --project CounterChallenge/src/CounterChallenge "It was many and many a year ago"`